streamshub/flink-sql-examples/prometheus-install/README.md

-# Integrate Prometheus into Flink cluster in non-openshift cluster
+# Integrate Prometheus into Flink cluster

-After deploying Flink cluster, you can then deploy Prometheus to monitor the metrics inside job manager and task manager by following steps:
+After deploying Flink cluster, you can then deploy Prometheus to monitor the metrics from job manager and task manager by following these steps:

-1. Update the prometheus configuration with the ip address of flink pods to scrape from:
+1. Update the Prometheus configuration with the IP address of Flink pods to scrape from:

    **Linux:**
    ```